 To me, beauty is seeing these three little girls laugh and play.

-Beauty is hearing their high pitched voices and not quite clearly defined syllables as they say in Spanish, we’re going to be cramped.
+Beauty is hearing their high-pitched voices and not quite clearly defined syllables as they say in Spanish, we’re going to be cramped.
 And I’m not sure if they said apretados or apestados (stinking).

 Beauty is sleeping on a yoga mat, outside on a wooden deck, sheltered under a palapa, and the super moon lit sky.

-Beauty is hearing cow bells ring ever so slowly as a family of fat-free bovines graze by my casita looking for greens in the desert.
+Beauty is hearing cow bells ring ever so slowly as a family of fat-free bovines grazes by my casita looking for greens in the desert.
 They pause as the calves drink their mother’s milk.